Hibashanti/Adult-Income-Dataset/README.md

 To further improve performance, hyperparameter tuning was performed using Keras Tuner.
 Several parameters were explored, including the number of hidden units, dropout rate, optimizer type, and learning rate.
 A dropout layer was added to reduce overfitting by randomly deactivating neurons during training.

 The best-performing model configuration identified by the tuner was then retrained and evaluated on unseen test data.
 Model performance was assessed using classification metrics, including precision, recall, F1-score, accuracy, and a confusion matrix, providing insights into the model's ability to correctly classify both income classes.

+- Conclusion

+This project developed machine learning models to predict whether an individual's income exceeds $50K using the Adult Income dataset.
+After applying data preprocessing, feature engineering, and feature selection, two models were implemented: Random Forest and a Neural Network.
+Hyperparameter tuning was performed to improve the neural network’s performance by optimizing the number of hidden units, dropout rate, optimizer, and learning rate.
+The results show that both models achieved a predictive performance, with Random Forest slightly outperforming the neural network.
+The analysis also highlighted the importance of financial and demographic factors such as capital gain, education level, and marital status in determining income levels.
+Overall, the project demonstrates how machine learning techniques can be applied to extract meaningful insights and support data-driven decision-making.